 The appointed member is to be paid such remuneration and travelling and other allowances as the Minister determines on the recommendation of the Public Sector Commissioner.

-[Clause 7 amended by No. 39 of 2010 s.
+[Clause 7 amended: No. 39 of 2010 s.
 89.]

 Notes

-1 This is a compilation of the State Records Act 2000 and includes the amendments made by the other written laws referred to in the following table 1a.
-The table also contains information about any reprint.
+This is a compilation of the State Records Act 2000 and includes amendments made by other written laws.
+For provisions that have come into operation, and for information about any reprints, see the compilation table.
+For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table